Global Payments (GPN) Q3 2017 Results - Earnings Call Transcript

 David J. Koning - Robert W. Baird & Co., Inc.

 Yes.
 So, first of all, just I guess on North America, growth remains really strong.
 Is it fair to say that your mix continues to get better, the good businesses keep getting bigger?
 And now with ACTIVE coming on as well, I would imagine that's even maybe faster growth than average.
-Like is this sustainably going to get kind of back to 10% growth kind of in the future as the good parts keep getting bigger?
+Like, is this sustainably going to get kind of back to 10% growth kind of in the future, as the good parts keep getting bigger?

 Cameron M. Bready - Global Payments, Inc.

 Hey, Dave.
 It's Cameron.
 Maybe I'll start and I'll ask Jeff to chime in with anything he wants to add.
-So, first, I would say we're managing our North American business through organic growth in the high-single digits.
+So, first, I would say we're managing our North American business to organic growth in the high-single digits.
 Your point is right in that, our Wholesale business continues to shrink as a percentage of our North America business.
 And as a result of that, obviously, our faster-growing direct channels continue to drive growth in our overall North American business.
 And I don't want to leave Canada out; it's actually performed a little better than we would have anticipated this year as well, which has been a nice tailwind to North American growth.

-Going forward, I would say we remain targeted at that high-single-digit level.
+Going forward, I would say, we remain targeted at that high-single-digit level.
 Our integrated and vertical markets are the tip of the spear for growth.
-In North America they're growing in the double digits.
+In North America, they're growing in the double digits.
 ACTIVE will be consistent with that, as we look to 2018 and beyond, so it will be additive to the overall rate of growth.
 Our wholesale business, again, we target towards flat to down slightly.
-It was a little more than that in this quarter as we commented on in the script.
+It was a little more than that this quarter, as we commented on in the script.
 And in our normal direct channel, non-integrated, non-vertical market, we targeted high-single digits as well.

-So, again, you roll all that together with Canada, it was single digit in local currency, we continued to get back to that high-single-digit rate of organic growth that we're targeting for North America and feel confident in our ability to achieve that going forward in time.
-Clearly, as we continue to mix shift towards more integrated and vertical markets businesses, obviously, that's going to help the overall rate of growth in North America and it bolsters our confidence to be able to sustain that high-single-digit rate over a longer period of time.
+So, again, you roll all that together with Canada, it was single digit in local currency, we continue to get back to that high-single-digit rate of organic growth that we're targeting for North America, and feel confident in our ability to achieve that going forward in time.
+Clearly, as we continue to mix shift towards more integrated and vertical markets businesses, obviously, that's going to help the overall rate of growth in North America, and it bolsters our confidence to be able to sustain that high-single-digit rate over a longer period of time.

 Jeffrey Steven Sloan - Global Payments, Inc.

-Dave, I would just add on to what Cameron said that as it relates to our M&A strategy, since you asked about ACTIVE, clearly, when we look at transactions and new partnerships, we certainly think about deals that we like to position as accretive to our rates of organic revenue growth.
-Of course, our integrated and vertical markets business, our e-com and omni business are all in the double digits as Cameron was describing a few minutes go.
+Dave, I would just add on to what Cameron said that, as it relates to our M&A strategy, since you asked about ACTIVE, clearly, when we look at transactions and new partnerships, we certainly think about deals that we like to position as accretive to our rates of organic revenue growth.
+Of course, our integrated and vertical markets business, our e-com and omni business, are all in the double digits, as Cameron was describing a few minutes go.
 ACTIVE, I think, really fits squarely in that thesis.
-So certainly if you play that over time, we're looking to partner and add businesses that help accelerate our rates of growth.
+So certainly, if you play that over time, we're looking to partner and add businesses that help accelerate our rates of growth.
 So I think you're right in the mix shift over time, but of course, time will tell how quickly that happens.

 David J. Koning - Robert W. Baird & Co., Inc.

 Great.
 Thanks for that.
-And then I guess my one follow up, Europe has stayed incredibly strong, especially the UK, I know a year ago, there's a little worry about Brexit.
+And then I guess my one follow-up, Europe has stayed incredibly strong, especially the UK.
+I know a year ago, there was a little worry about Brexit.
 It actually turned into a tailwind for a while.
-I'm wondering, are you seeing the UK continuing to just be that strong, do you think into the future as well?
+I'm wondering, are you seeing the UK continuing to just be that strong, do you think, into the future as well?
 Or does Brexit start to have a little bit of an impact?

 Jeffrey Steven Sloan - Global Payments, Inc.

 Hey, Dave.
 It's Jeff.
 I'll start and I'll ask Cameron to add some color.
-So, I think we're as pleased with our businesses across Europe really as you are, and I think our prepared remarks really reflect that.
+So, I think we're as pleased with our businesses across Europe, really, as you are, and I think our prepared remarks really reflect that.
 I would say that the one thing we probably underestimated sitting here today throughout the last year-and-a-half or so is really our ability to capture share in that market, particularly in the UK and particularly in Spain.

 I think if you look at our performance in those markets and you look at what those markets are growing at, you look at our public peers in those markets and what they have reported for their rates of growth in those markets, this is growing six to seven times the rate of growth, particularly in the United Kingdom that one of our competitors is growing.
 And of course in Spain, it's really the tale of six-and-a-half years of gaining share in the market.